Tips To Store Food And Cut Down On Waste

 #1.
 How To Avoid Meat Freezer Burn

-To avoid meat being ruined by freezer burn (when it gets encased in ice crystals and becomes inedible when defrosted) create a DIY vacuum seal in your freezer bag using either the Water Trick or the Straw Trick.
+Freezer burn is when your meat gets encased in ice crystals and becomes inedible when defrosted.
+To avoid meat being ruined by freezer burn, create a DIY vacuum seal in your freezer bag using either the Water Trick or the Straw Trick.

 The Water Trick